 Academic background

 Fascinated by the literature of Kafka, Camus, Beckett, and Sartre from a young age, Hutchins is honored to have studied with a range of distinguished scholars over the years such as Susan Buck-Morss, Tilottama Rajan, Alan Bass, Chris Cutrone (in SAIC’s Visual and Critical Studies), Eva Guelen, James Miller, Daniel Berthold-Bond, Peg Birmingham, Michael Naas, Elizabeth Rottenberg, and Joel Whitebook.
 He is particularly grateful to have been exposed to the work of art historian Stephen Melville while at Bard College, whose unique blend of Stanley Cavell, Michael Fried, deconstruction, and G.W.F.
 Hegel has left an indelible impression on him and has guided his own subsequent work.
-From essentially 22 to 27, Hutchins devoted himself almost exclusively to the fractious (post-anarchist, post-Marxist, etc.) Youth Group geist in Chicago and New York City (often attending conferences and events), and extensively studied the corollary natural history of the left.
+From essentially age 22 to 27, Hutchins devoted himself almost exclusively to the fractious (post-anarchist, post-Marxist, etc.) Youth Group geist in Chicago and New York City (often attending conferences and events), and extensively studied the corollary natural history of the left.
 While studying in graduate school with Tilottama Rajan on a full scholarship at Western University, Hutchins deepened his exposure to post-Derridean deconstruction and its relation to German Idealism, the original version of his Master’s thesis written in the improbable two-faced style of Glas (1974).

 Hutchins’ current research and teaching interests center on the largely unexplored territory between art history, visual studies and media studies.